Lorenzo Costa

-Lorenzo Costa (1460 – 5 March 1535) was an Italian painter of the Renaissance.
+Lorenzo Costa (1460 – 5 March 1535) was an Italian painter.

 Biography

-He was born at Ferrara, but moved to Bologna by his early twenties, and was probably influenced by the Bolognese School.
+He was born in Ferrara, but moved to Bologna by his early twenties, and was probably influenced by the Bolognese School.
 However, many artists worked in both cities, and thus some consider him a product of the School of Ferrara.
 It is possible that he trained with Cosimo Tura.